arthurdent75/SimpleScheduler-BETA/README.md

 # SimpleScheduler

-A Home Assistant AddOn to schedule switches, lights and other entities on a weekly base in a visual way without coding.\
+A Home Assistant add-on to schedule switches, lights, and other entities on a weekly base in a visual way without coding.\
 You can keep all the schedules in one place and add/change them in a few clicks, even in your mobile app.

 ![SimpleScheduler](https://raw.githubusercontent.com/arthurdent75/SimpleScheduler/master/asset/logo.png)